ibm-cloud-docs/vpc/hpvs-logging.md

 {: #cloud-logs-migrate}

 - Create an [ICL](https://cloud.ibm.com/catalog/services/cloud-logs) instance
-- Prepare a contract modifying the logging section from LogDNA to ICL
+- Prepare a contract ensuring that the logging section is set to ICL
 - Bring down the current HPVS, without deleting the data volumes
 - Create new HPVS attaching the existing volumes with the new contract